barakamram/Basic-Shell/README.md

 ## Commands:

-•	EXIT - exits the shell
+* EXIT - exits the shell

-•	getcwd - prints the current repo
+* getcwd - prints the current repo

-•	ECHO - print everything that comes after ECHO
+* ECHO - print everything that comes after ECHO

-•	TCP PORT - connect to a local server (server.c) transfers all  commends to local server
+* TCP PORT - connect to a local server (server.c) transfers all  commends to local server

-•	LOCAL - disconnects the server and goes back to the shell
+* LOCAL - disconnects the server and goes back to the shell

-•	DIR - print everything the current repo contains
+* DIR - print everything the current repo contains

-•	CD - open the repo that comes after CD
+* CD - open the repo that comes after CD

-•	COPY - copies the content of source file to destination file
+* COPY - copies the content of source file to destination file

-•	DELETE - delete the file that comes after the DELETE
+* DELETE - delete the file that comes after the DELETE

 ## How to run:

 Write "make all"

-run "./main"
+please run "./main"